telerik/fiddler-everywhere-docs/user-guide/sessions-list.md

 1. Click the **Share** button to the right of the entry name.
 1. When the **Share Sessions** prompt window appears, enter a valid email (mandatory) and notes (optional).
 Click **Share**.

-### Sharing Loaded Saved Session
+### Sharing Saved Session

-To share a loaded saved session:
+To share a saved session:

 1. Double-click a saved session entry from the **Sessions** list.
 1. The session entry opens in a new tab.
 Click the **Share** button from the toolbar.